Magnon spin photogalvanic effect induced by Aharonov-Casher phase: Magnon spin photocurrent in collinear ferromagnets

 In this section we derive the equations of motion for the magnon density matrix in the presence of the AC phase induced by the electric field of light.
 A similar method for electron second-order optical responses is used to calculate the electric bulk photogalvanic effect \cite{PhysRevX.11.011001, PhysRevX.10.041041}.
 We give the formalism of nonlinear responses for the magnon spin photocurrent by standard perturbation technique.
-According to \Eq{recurs}, the recursion equation can be rewritten as
+According to Eq.
+(7) in the maintext, the recursion equation can be rewritten as

 where $\epsilon^{\alpha_1 z \beta}$ the Levi-Civita symbol, and summation is implied over repeated spatial indices.
 In deriving the second-order reduced density matrix, it can be divided into terms originating from the intraband (i) and interband (e) components of $\mathcal{D}_{\text{opt}}$ operator: